cadumas01/traffic-sim/README.md

 - Ways have a "name" tag and contain and **ordered** list of nodes Based on: https://wiki.openstreetmap.org/wiki/Elements

+**Note:** dummy_streets.json doesn't have relations or ways for outlining buildings.

 # Inital Map Rendering
 Option 1: